tldr-pages/tldr/pages/linux/archivemount.md

 # archivemount

-> Mounts an archive for access as a file system.
+> Mount an archive for access as a file system.
 > More information: <https://manned.org/archivemount>.

 - Mount an archive to mountpoint: